omnisnash/advent-of-code-leaderboard-microsoft-teams/README.md

 # Optional: If provided, display a link to the repositories
 # (useful if everyone share their code at the same place)
 REPOSITORY_URL=

+# Optional: If provided, change the limit of how many players are included on the leaderboard
+# (10 is the default.
+Teams rejects messages over 28 KB which can easily be hit with 15 players)
+LEADERBOARD_LIMIT=
 ````

 Then, run `npm start` to retrieve and send your private leaderboard.
 Remember, as said on the AoC website: